CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 abstraction for this task, however you can find some examples of Spark code using the `DataFrame` API [below](#further-reading-examples).

-Note: The suggested version of Scala is 2.13.X, but there should be very little compatibility issues with Scala 3.
+Note: The suggested version of Scala is 2.13.X, but there should be very few compatibility issues with Scala 3.
 The recommended version for Apache Hadoop 3 and later is Spark 4.0.0 (last release) pre-built.
 In this lab, the lab environment container is using Spark 4.0.0, Scala 2.13.12, and Hadoop 3.4.1.